bcomnes/top-bun/README.md

     --drafts              Build draft pages with the `.draft.{md,js,html}` page suffix.
-    --target, -t          comma separated target strings for esbuild --noEsbuildMeta       skip writing the esbuild metafile to disk --eject, -e           eject the top bun default layout, style and client into the src flag directory --watch, -w           build, watch and serve the site build --watch-only          watch and build the src folder without serving --copy                path to directories to copy into dist; can be used multiple times
+    --target, -t          comma separated target strings for esbuild --noEsbuildMeta       skip writing the esbuild metafile to disk --eject, -e           eject the DOMStack default layout, style and client into the src flag directory --watch, -w           build, watch and serve the site build --watch-only          watch and build the src folder without serving --copy                path to directories to copy into dist; can be used multiple times